STATE ATTORNEY GENERAL DEFENSE LAWYER + Attorney general Subpoena investigations

 According to the Office of the New York Attorney General, GBL §349 is insufficient to adequately protect New Yorkers from technological advances and unfair practices associated therewith.

 In March 2025, Office of the Attorney General for the State of New York introduced the Fostering Affordability and Integrity Through Reasonable (“FAIR”) Business Practices Act.
-The proposed legislation is intended to revise Article 22-A of New York’s General Business Law.
+The proposed legislation was intended to revise Article 22-A of New York’s General Business Law.
+Many other states have already enacted UDAP statutes.

-- The imposition of hidden “junk fees” in various industries
+- the imposition of hidden “junk fees” in various industries

-- Student loan servicers that steer borrowers into the most expensive repayment plans
+- student loan servicers that steer borrowers into the most expensive repayment plans

-- Car dealers that refuse to return a customer’s photo ID until a deal is finalized and charge for add-on warranties that the customer did not actually purchase
+- car dealers that refuse to return a customer's photo ID until a deal is finalized and charge for add-on warranties that the customer did not actually purchase

-- Nursing homes that routinely sue relatives of deceased residents for their unpaid bills despite not having any basis for liability
+- nursing homes that routinely sue relatives of deceased residents for their unpaid bills despite not having any basis for liability

-- Health insurance companies that use long lists of in-network doctors who turn out not to accept the insurance
+- health insurance companies that use long lists of in-network doctors who turn out not to accept the insurance

 The Fair Business Practices Act provides specific definitions for the following terms: